The nation’s capital is filled with free family activities and things for kids to do.

 Take advantage of free museums on the National Mall

 To go with its monuments and memorials, the National Mall features a great, family-friendly lineup of free museums.
 Choose from a wide range of experiences, from showing the kids classic art to marveling at the wonders of aviation and our natural world.
-Upcoming reopenings include the National Museum of African American History and Culture (May 14), the National Portrait Gallery (May 14), the Smithsonian American Art Museum and its Renwick Gallery (May 14), the National Gallery of Art (May 14), the United States Holocaust Memorial Museum (May 17), the National Museum of the American Indian (May 21), the National Museum of American History (May 21) and the Smithsonian's National Zoo (May 21).
+Check out the many open museums including the National Museum of African American History and Culture, the National Portrait Gallery, the Smithsonian American Art Museum and its Renwick Gallery, the National Gallery of Art, the United States Holocaust Memorial Museum, the National Museum of the American Indian, the National Museum of American History and the Smithsonian's National Zoo.

 Experience the Lincoln Memorial